Jose Antonio Reyes car crash: 'I love you so much' - Cesc Fabregas posts emotional tribute after former team-mate dies in tragic accident | Goal.com

 In an emotional statement that reflected on the duo growing up together through their football careers Fabregas wrote in Spanish: "My first great friend in the world of football.

-"My team-mate in the national team, who always wanted to sleep with air conditioning even being at minus 10 degrees.
-A humble guy who always had a smile in his face, huge footballer and phenomenal person.
+"My team-mate in the national team, who always wanted to sleep with the air conditioning being at minus 10 degrees.
+A humble guy who always had a smile on his face, a huge footballer and phenomenal person.

-"I could not wake up today in worse way.
-I will never forget when you and your family took me in your home in my first Christmas in England when I was alone and was 16 years old.
+"I could not wake up today in a worse way.
+I will never forget when you and your family took me into your home for my first Christmas in England when I was alone and was 16 years old.
 I will never forget our games of football-tennis in the gym before and after the training sessions.

+"Our connection on the field was also special, as it was always easy to find you between the lines so you could then make a difference.

 "I will never forget you, we will never forget you.
 Always in our hearts.
 Rest in peace, Jose Antonio Reyes.
 I love you so much."